 Endless Echo sounds like two evil wizards battling at the end of time, but I didn't understand it until I did two things.
 The second was to play it loud, and I actually bought a more powerful stereo mainly to hear this one song louder.
 And the first thing I did was to study its ancestry.
 The sound goes at least as far back as the shock-shriek peak of Cerberus Shoal's Baby Gal, and in the Big Blood years it goes back to Don't Trust The Ruin.
 That song's vocals are the divine light of hippie Satan, nothing can touch them, but it should be possible to put similar vocals to much more powerful music, and I imagine they were patiently circling that goal for seven years.
 South of Portland packed the sound tighter, I Will Love You unpacked it into free noise, Sirens Knell made a full epic template, and Endless Echo brings it all together, Big Blood's dark sun.
 "So beautiful through a broken piece of glass."

-A Watery Down II is like the vocals from Twin Skin II, backed up by lilting phase guitar like Radio Valkyrie, with a strong heartbeat like Wicked Hex, but the combined effect is like the elves from Haystack escaped to the Pleiades.
+A Watery Down II is like the vocals from Twin Skin II, backed up by lilting phase guitar like Radio Valkyrie, with a strong heartbeat like Wicked Hex, but the combined effect is like Haystack goes to the Pleiades.
 Big Blood has at least fifty songs with three choruses, and not one with four, but A Watery Down II has five, and every verse is doing something different.
-At more than 15 minutes, my longest favorite song is also the one I've listened to the most times.
+It's more than 15 minutes long, and I still listen to it way more often than any other song.

 They're not kidding about the title.
-The song is so aquatic that it could be used to summon whales, and it doesn't even break the surface until the end of the third verse, when the guitar plunges down through sun-lit bubbles until you hear the mermaids sing.
+The song is so aquatic that it could be used to summon whales, and it doesn't even get deep until the end of the third verse, when the guitar plunges below sun-lit bubbles and you hear the mermaids sing.
 This is the happy fade-out music for reality itself, and the downward-pointing words and sounds remind me of an idea from David Abram's Becoming Animal, that gravity is the love of the earth to which all things return.
 "We owe the night a dream."

 Double Days I (2015)